Wal33D/manic_vscode_extension/docs/game-reference/format/sections/objectives.md

 The `objectives{}` section defines win conditions for the map.
 All objectives must be completed for automatic victory, though scripts can provide alternative win conditions.

+> **Note**: If the info section has an `oxygen:` statement, the map automatically has a requirement to not run out of air.
+If air ever reaches 0, the player loses the map.

 ## Objective Types

 ### 1. Building Construction